 Matica has completed the required build out of a 10,000 square foot medical marijuana growing facility in Dorval, Quebec.
-The Company raised over \$2.5 million to complete the build out in July 2017 and hopes to be a revenue generating medical marijuana company in early 2019.
-The Company is actively working with RoyalMax to address any issues as they are presented by Health Canada.
-David Hyde & Associates have been engaged as security consultants to communicate with Health Canada regarding the licence application.
+The Company raised over \$2.5 million in July 2017 to complete the build out and hopes to be a revenue generating medical marijuana company in early 2019.